The Maple Grove Cemetery in Chicopee is the third oldest cemetery in the city. Take this walking tour to view this great cemetery.

 Not much is known about this plot.
-It seems to be for a single burial and at that for a person named L E Roy.
-The name L E Roy appears on the front bottom, the front middle, and the back middle.
+It seems to be for a single burial and at that for a person named Le Roy.
+The name Le Roy appears on the front bottom, the front middle, and the back middle.
+FINDAGRAVE

 The iron fencing is very close to the burial.
 The fence being around a single burial is a sign that they were attempting to stop graves robbers.
 See this LINK for a wonderful story on grave robbing.
-I do not now of any medical school that were nearby so it is not known why this is so closely guarded.
+I do not know of any medical schools that were nearby so it is not known why this is so closely guarded.

 stop 7 – John Chase